 Who should I speak to if I have any issues concerning my child?

 In the first instance, your child’s Key Person or the Room Leader should be your initial point of contact.
-Alternatively, if your child’s Key Person is away, please come and see a member of the Management Team in the nursery office.
+Alternatively, or if your child’s Key Person is not available, please come and see a member of the Management Team in the Nursery office.
 In the highly unlikely event that an issue is not addressed satisfactorily, we have a Complaints & Grievance Procedure, which outlines the process to follow.
 This can be found at www.stgabriels.co.uk/policies.

 If we have any concerns about the development or behaviour of your child we will discuss these with you on an informal basis.
 We would hope that together we can identify the appropriate help and support needed.

 How do you work in partnership with parents?